satomm1/Robot/Jetson/README.md

 5)	Install other python packages you need.

-    > [!IMPORTANT]
-    > Any package which has an opencv-python dependency must be sure not to modify the opencv-python package already installed from the original container.
+    **IMPORTANT**: Any package which has an opencv-python dependency must be sure not to modify the opencv-python package already installed from the original container.
 Updating will break the package!

     Some packages I install include:
     - spidev